-Transport layer provides services to application layer and takes services from network layer.
+The transport layer provides services to the application layer and takes services from the network layer.
 The data in the transport layer is referred to as Segments.
 It is responsible for the End to End Delivery of the complete message.
 The transport layer also provides the acknowledgement of the successful data transmission and re-transmits the data if an error is found.

-Transport layer receives the formatted data from the upper layers, performs Segmentation and also implements Flow & Error control to ensure proper data transmission.
-It also adds Source and Destination port number in its header and forwards the segmented data to the Network Layer.
+At sender’s side: Transport layer receives the formatted data from the upper layers, performs Segmentation, and also implements Flow & Error control to ensure proper data transmission.
+It also adds Source and Destination port numbers in its header and forwards the segmented data to the Network Layer.

-Note: The sender need to know the port number associated with the receiver’s application.
+Note: The sender needs to know the port number associated with the receiver’s application.

-The functions of the transport layer are :
+The functions of the transport layer are as follows:

-- Segmentation and Reassembly: This layer accepts the message from the (session) layer , breaks the message into smaller units .
-Each of the segment produced has a header associated with it.
+- Segmentation and Reassembly: This layer accepts the message from the (session) layer, and breaks the message into smaller units.
+Each of the segments produced has a header associated with it.
 The transport layer at the destination station reassembles the message.

-- Service Point Addressing: In order to deliver the message to correct process, transport layer header includes a type of address called service point address or port address.
-Thus by specifying this address, transport layer makes sure that the message is delivered to the correct process.
+- Service Point Addressing: In order to deliver the message to the correct process, the transport layer header includes a type of address called service point address or port address.
+Thus by specifying this address, the transport layer makes sure that the message is delivered to the correct process.